lucadibello/tmux-fuzzing/forks/README.md

 ## OSS-Fuzz

-Creating the [oss-fuzz](/forks/oss-fuzz/) folder if it does not exists.
+Creating the [oss-fuzz](/forks/oss-fuzz/) folder if it does not exist.
 ```bash
 git clone https://github.com/google/oss-fuzz.git && cd oss-fuzz
 ```